Bachelor of Arts (BA)Offered by:

 There are three options within the honours program.

-- Essay: you conduct an in-depth study of a historical topic, typically based on primary historical evidence, and write a major research paper along with taking advanced classes
+- Honours Essay Option: you conduct an in-depth study of a historical topic, typically based on primary historical evidence, and write a major research paper along with taking advanced classes

-- Seminar: you take a greater number of advanced research seminars, exposing you to an even wider range of historical research fields than the essay option
+- Seminar Option: you take a greater number of advanced research seminars, exposing you to an even wider range of historical research fields than the essay option

-- Public history: you complete an internship and work on a project that presents history to the public, such as a museum exhibition, or act as a consultant for a film or television production company
+- Public History with Internship Option: you complete an internship and work on a project that presents history to the public, such as a museum exhibition, or act as a consultant for a film or television production company

 No specific courses are required beyond a DEC